 The Duke Energy + Electrada Fleet Mobility Microgrid “is open and ready to help with opportunities for cost savings, new charging options for zero-emission vehicles and strategic guidance,” Duke Energy President Harry Sideris said in a statement.

 The microgrid, which includes solar, hydrogen, battery storage and other types of generation, includes six total fleet charging stations ranging from 120 kW to 300 kW, and two level 2 chargers.
-Duke said it is the first U.S. depot designed for medium- and heavy-duty trucking with charging possible either from the bulk power grid or using 100% renewable enegy from the integrated microgrid.
+Duke said it is the first U.S. depot designed for medium- and heavy-duty trucking with charging possible either from the bulk power grid or using 100% renewable energy from the integrated microgrid.

 “The unique configuration also provides the opportunity for stakeholders to test and validate software, vehicle and microgrid interoperability to reinforce confident commercial fleet electrification, even in the most challenging or complex locations,” the utility said.